 Overwriting an account’s opening balance means replacing an incorrect amount with a new amount.
 This lets you update the account with the correct amount or close an existing account.
 When you overwrite an account’s opening balance, the required journal entries will be passed by Zoho Books automatically.

-Let’s say, you have transactions in an account [For example, Expense Advance] with SAR 1000 debit balance as on 28-02-2020.
-Your new opening balance date is 30-03-2020 and you want the account balance to be a a debit balance of SAR 2500 instead of SAR 1000 for the Expense Advance account as on that date.
-All you have to do is edit the opening balance with the updated amount and a journal entry will be passed automatically for SAR 1500 to rectify the error and have the debit balance as SAR 2500.
+Let’s say, you have transactions in an account [For example, Expense Advance] with SAR1000 debit balance as on 28-02-2021.
+Your new opening balance date is 31-03-2021 and you want the account balance to be a debit balance of SAR2500 instead of SAR1000 for the Expense Advance account as on that date.
+You would have to edit the opening balance date and update the opening balance with SAR2500.
+A journal entry will be passed automatically for SAR1500 to match up the difference.

 However, if you wish to close an opening balance account, you’ll have to empty the account by making it zero and ensure there are no corresponding transactions for that account.